-- 1. Fasting is not trying to bend God's will toward ours.
+- 1. Prayer and fasting are not trying to bend God's will toward ours.
 It's a practice to aid in bending our will toward His.
 Knowing your motivation behind a fast is important. - 2.
-Fasting is not a weight loss program.
+Prayer and fasting is not a weight loss program.
 While there may be health benefits to it, it's a practice to aid in seeking God. - 3.
-Fasting is not easy.
-Expect temptation, distraction and an unusual sense of either doubt, discouragement or fear.
-Satan wants nothing more than to stop people from seeking the Lord wholeheartedly.
+Prayer and fasting is not easy.
+Expect temptation, distraction and an unusual sense of either doubt, discouragement or fear Satan wants nothing more than to stop people from seeking the Lord wholeheartedly.